glowinthedark/js-media-browser/README.md

 }
 ```

-> NOTE: The caddy `file_server_browser` module must have the `index ''` instruction.
-Otherwise caddy will attempt to load existing `index.html` files (if present) instead of returning directory listings in JSON format as required by the client-side.
+> NOTE: The caddy `file_server_browser` module must have the `index ''` instruction, or otherwise caddy will attempt to load existing `index.html` files (if present) instead of returning directory listings in JSON format as required by the client-side.

 ## Features: